Xavier-Maruff/polaris/README.md

 ### Monad-y goodness

 Polaris has two intrinsic monadic types that come with a monad bind operator '?': `Option(t)` and `Result(a, b)`.
-This is the same as Rust's early return operator, though expanded to option types:
+These behave as you would expect from other languages with similar constructs, such as Rust - the use of this operator will early-return `None` or `Error(b)` from the enclosing function if the value is `None` or `Error(b)`, respectively.
+Since Polaris has no concept of operator overloading, `?` cannot be used for any other type.

 ```gleam
 //will return None if arg == None, due to '?' monad binding